-Frequently in the solution to these mass shootings is to simply spend more money on mental health.
+Frequently, the proposed solution to these mass shootings is to simply spend more money on mental health.

 SENATOR RICHARD BLUMENTHAL: The legislation that failed to pass–it got support from fifty-five senators–would have provided a mental health initiative with more resources, greater ability for the Santa Barbara police to intervene–to use the sheriff’s word–to have professionals trained in diagnosing and detecting this kind of derangement.
 Obviously, not every kind of gun violence is going to be prevented by laws out of Washington but at least we can make a start and I am going to urge that we bring back those bills, maybe reconfigure them to center on mental health which is a point where we can agree that we need more resources to make the country healthier and to make sure that these kinds of horrific, insane, mad occurrences are stopped and the Congress will be complicit if we fail to act.

 But there is a strong reason to believe that more money isn’t going to work wonders.
-Elliot Rodger’s family had plenty of money, indeed, he was seeing a therapist prior to the attack, but his problems where still not sufficiently understood.
-Rodger’s therapist didn’t realize their was a significant problem until they received a copy of Rodger’s manifesto from Rodger himself minutes before the rampage.
+Elliot Rodger’s family had plenty of money.
+Indeed, he was seeing a therapist prior to the attack, but his problems where still not sufficiently understood.
+Rodger’s therapist didn’t realize their was a significant problem until receiving a copy of Rodger’s manifesto from Rodger himself minutes before the rampage.
 Nor did the sheriff’s deputies who met with Rodger on April 30th.
 From USA Today:

 — Family friend Simon Astaire told the Los Angeles Times that 22-year-old Elliot Rodger’s therapist called his mother, Chin, at 9:17 pm Friday night.
 The therapist told Chin Rodger to look for her son’s email, which included his lengthy manifesto of the terror that was about to unfold.
 It was 13 minutes before the killing started. . . .